-For us, LPM Korea, it was clear of these four stages: 1) starting in 1999; 2) growing in 2000-2005; 3) climax 2006-2008.
-Then I sensed something, we are declining(after 2008).
+Four us, LPM Korea, it was clear of these four stages: 1) starting in 1999; 2) growing in 2000-2005; 3) climax 2006-2008.
+Then I sensed something, we are declining (after 2008).
 I think we have done 5 years for individual churches, then we felt that we need to gather people and train them instead of just visiting each churches which means we need regular training course, or Training Center, so opened Training Center, and it was miner change in our procedure...a few years later we needed to do major change in our direction for the future.

-On the way to change, as you know, I found there are three stages of change: 1) Letting go; 2) Neutral zone; 3) and new Beginning.
-Whenever in the midst of those transitions, I used to read books on the issue, so I found some answers, clues, ideas, insights from them.
-First we needed to let go old one, habit, concept, direction, mindset, but actually we don't need to forget past experiences, achievements, mature, insights totally, rather it helps some for changing, so we need it, and then we jump into Neutral Zone with those past resources.
+On the way to change, as you know I found there are three stages of change: 1) Letting go; 2) Neutral one; 3) and new Beginning.
+Whenever in the midst of those transitions, I used to read books on the issue, so I found some answers, clues, ideas, insights from them, first we needed to Let go old one, habit, concept, direction, mindset, but actually we don't need to forget past experiences, achievements, mature, insights totally, rather it help some for changing, so we need it and then we jump into Neutral Zone with those past resources.
 But we couldn't go back to the past.
+We are here, present in Neutral Zone, so people, our staff was also wrestling what to do next...we forgot the past, let go, and jump into midst of empty, quiet place...finally we work up and found the door to get out, which means major change our course, of course based on the past resources, even when we were in the Neutral zone, we have moved into new thing, new direction which means new Beginning.